 The class of 22 students is taught by a fully qualified and experienced early childhood teacher and a qualified trained teacher assistant.

-A brand new Pre-K area is being built, Pre-K are enjoying the larger classroom of the new module building which is closer to the Stage 1 classroom area.
+A brand new Pre-K area was completed in early 2018.
+Pre-K are enjoying the larger classroom of the new module building which is closer to the Stage 1 classroom area.

 Enrolment in the Pre-Kinder